stomar/lanyon/README.md

 served using the `jekyll` command line tool, then converting it to a Rack application is very simple.

+ 1. Add the Lanyon gem and one of the web servers supported by Rack (e.g. Puma) to your project's `Gemfile`:

+    ~~~ ruby
+    gem "lanyon"
+    gem "puma"
+    ~~~

+    Then install the gems by running the following in the terminal:

+    ~~~ sh
+    bundle install
+    ~~~

+    Note that for Ruby 3.0 or newer, you _must_ explicitly add a web server gem.
+    In older Ruby versions, WEBrick is already included and used as fallback.
+    For possible other choices see [Rack's README][rack].

- 1. Add a `config.ru` file in your project's root directory, with the following content:
+ 2. Add a `config.ru` file in your project's root directory, with the following content:

     ``` ruby